DerVogel101/lessons/README.md

 # My School Projects
-Written in Python by me a student
+Written in Python by me a student.
 This Repo consists of tasks we have to do in class
 ## Contens
 - Circle Class